-The Council is comprised of eight members: six members are registered health practitioners and two members are lay persons.
+The Council is comprised of eight members: five members are registered health practitioners and three members are lay persons.

 Members are appointed by the Minister of Health for a term of up to three years.
 A member can be re-appointed for a further three-year term up to a maximum of three consecutive terms (ie nine years).